Role Type: Part-Time (15–20 hrs/week, delayed compensation — see below)

 From your first 2-way interview, you will see (and feel) how radically different we are.

-Production quality, on-screen graphics, episode art, thumbnails, and overall visual presence.
-You don’t have to be a designer (we have a few), but you’d be the one driving how the show looks and feels as it scales.
+Production quality, on-screen graphics, thumbnail direction, and overall visual presence as the show scales.
+You don’t have to be a designer (we have a few), but you drive how the show looks and feels.

 Who Thrives Here